dahlia-fec2210/fec/README.md

 <img src="https://user-images.githubusercontent.com/109521820/208254116-bc1c5173-48d3-459e-9584-57e81c89ae6e.gif" width="600" />

-When hovering over the related product card, thumbnails of additional product photos will also appear.
+When hovering over the related product card, thumbnails of additional product photos will appear.
 Clicking on a thumbnail will change the main related product card photo.
 Right and left arrows will also appear and allow users to navigate through all available thumbnail photos for that product.

 <img src="https://user-images.githubusercontent.com/109521820/208256281-3d382b63-e846-452f-a73e-188a083d966e.gif" width="600" />